xpodev/seamless/README.md

 ![test](https://github.com/xpodev/pyrl/actions/workflows/python-test.yml/badge.svg)

 Seamless is a Python package for creating and manipulating HTML components.
-It is working similar to React.js, but in Python.
+It works similar to React.js, but in Python.

 We have detailed documentation [here](https://seamless.readthedocs.io/)